 Before the election of 1804, President Thomas Jefferson projected that his party would carry all but four of the 17 states in the fall balloting.
-It did even better.
-The Jeffersonian Republicans defeated the Federalists everywhere except Connecticut and Delaware, thus giving Jefferson the presidency for another four years.
+The Jeffersonian Republicans did even better.
+They defeated the Federalists everywhere except Connecticut and Delaware, thus giving Jefferson the presidency for another four years.

 Jefferson elaborated upon the topic of Louisiana, as the purchase treaty was regarded as an outstanding achievement of his administration.
-"Is it not better," he asked, "that the opposite bank of the Mississippi should be settled by our own brethren and children, than by strangers of another family?
-With which shall we be most likely to live in harmony and friendly intercourse?"
+"Is it not better," he asked, "that the opposite bank of the Missisipi should be settled by our own brethren & children than by strangers of another family? with which should we be most likely to live in harmony and friendly intercourse?"

 Burr had lost the confidence of many Republicans during the drawn-out election of 1800.
 In that contest, Jefferson, then vice president, defeated the Federalist incumbent, John Adams.
 But because the Republicans had failed to make sure at least one electoral vote for vice presidential candidate Burr was withheld, Jefferson and Burr tied for the presidency.
 The contest went to the House of Representatives, where Federalists seized the opportunity to block Jefferson's election by giving their votes to Burr.
 The deadlock was not broken until mid-February 1801, when the House elected Jefferson on its 36th ballot.